Taking These Steps Could Help You Retire in Time to Actually Enjoy It

 If you want to figure out a better solution, consider consolidating or refinancing your debt to slash those rates.

-A solid resource is consumer financial technology platform Even Financial.
+A solid resource is consumer financial technology platform Fiona.
 It’ll allow you to shop around for different rates and even help match you to the personal loan that best benefits you.
 Rates start at 4.99%, and repayment plans range from 24 to 84 months.

 Getting on the road to paying off those debts at a faster rate could bring retirement a little closer to reality.